 - Eat more veggies.
 Add a salad to your meal, or some raw veggies and dip.
 I am currently addicted to this homemade vegan ranch dressing (except I add coconut milk instead of water).

 - Drink healing tea.
 There are so many great teas out there that can help digestion or reduce inflammation.
 And they taste good too!
 My personal fave is this one.

 - Listen to an inspirational podcast.
-Some of my current favorites are: Awaken Radio with Connie Chapman, Untame the Wild Soul with Elizabeth Dialto, Magic Lessons with Elizabeth Gilbert, and Confessions of A Female Entrepreneur with Alyssa Martin.
+Some of my current favorites are: Awaken Radio with Connie Chapman, Untame the Wild Soul with Elizabeth Dialto, Magic Lessons with Elizabeth Gilbert, Caffeine for the Soul with Michael Neil, and Grace & Grit with Courtney Townley.

 - Get outside.
 There’s nothing like fresh air to leave you feeling inspired and replenished!
 Apparently there’s actually a name for it too.
 Forest bathing is a new trend that originated in Japan based on research that showed that being around trees and breathing in their essential oils, called phytoncides, helped to reduce stress and promote relaxation.